 CtrlPrint is a cloud-based tool for the collaborative creation of corporate reports.
-Our web service allows users to access their documents and PDFs, leave comments, administer projects, and more when they log in through https://secure.ctrlprint.net.
-The project administrator provides users with accounts.
-If you have any questions about how to use the web service, as well as troubleshooting, please see the pages found here.
+Our web portal allows users to access their documents and PDFs, leave comments, review contents, administer projects, and more.
+An administrator provides users with accounts.
+If you have any questions about how to use the web portal, as well as troubleshooting, please see the pages found here.

 2. CtrlPrint Transfer Manager

-The "CtrlPrint Transfer Manager" application handles the installation of the necessary plugins, as well as downloading and uploading documents.
+The "CtrlPrint Transfer Manager" application handles the installation of the necessary plugins (InDesign users will initially need to install our plugins manually before adding files to the system - this can be done here, as well as downloading and uploading documents.
 If you need to install Transfer Manager please see the "Installation" section found here.
 When the documents are downloaded, they are stored locally while they are being edited.
-However if you require information on troubleshooting for Transfer Manager can be found here.
+Information for troubleshooting Transfer Manager can be found here.

 3. Adobe InDesign or Adobe InCopy

-Adobe InDesign or Adobe InCopy.
 InDesign is the industry standard for designing and typesetting documents for publication.
 InCopy is a tool designed for copywriters and used predominantly for text editing.
 Users will need one or the other depending on their role in the project.
-Documents are saved back to the server (web service) via these applications.

 Note that these applications are not developed by CtrlPrint and can be purchased from any supplier - including directly from Adobe.
 As these applications are developed by Adobe and not CtrlPrint, they may contain bugs for which we are not responsible.